 Every single robot, welding manipulator and gantry LJ produces is a combination of the right power source coupled with the right automation process (seam tracking, camera, oscillator, process control, etc.).

-Some power sources are known for their high deposition rates, others with a reputation for low splatter and welding dissimilar metals seamlessly.
-We'll help you to squeeze the most productivity out of your system.
+Some power sources are known for their high deposition rates, others with a reputation for low spatter and welding dissimilar metals seamlessly.
+Some are multi-process capable and can increase the application range of your investment.
+We'll help you to maximize your ROI.

 Based on your project application, LJ's sales and engineering team will recommend a power source that fits your goals.
-Click the drop down below to learn more about Open Arc and Submerged Arc power sources we use for our C&B welding manipulators.
+Click the drop down below to learn more about power sources we use for our C&B welding manipulators.